 medicine for depression.
 To take antidepressant medicine safely, you will need some

-Do not suddenly stop taking your pills.
-You will need the help of your healthcare
+Don’t suddenly stop taking your pills.
+You will need the help of your healthcare provider.

-provider.
 Stopping suddenly can make you feel nauseated, dizzy, and unable to sleep.
+It can

 Antidepressant pills can take a long time to work.
 Depending on the medicine, it can

 take 2 to 8 weeks at the right level for your antidepressant to be effective.
 Most

 people first sleep better, then are less grouchy, and then are in a better mood.
 You

 will still have the same kinds of troubles or concerns you felt before starting the

 medicine, but now those same troubles are not as overwhelming.
 Remember, it takes

 a long time for the medicines to work.
 You may feel the temptation to stop taking